Shasta Ground Sloth

 Road to Extinction

-As the last Ice Age wound down, the shasta ground sloth joined other the other megafauna on the road to extinction, a phenomenon poorly understood by scientists.
+As the last Ice Age wound down, the shasta ground sloth joined other megafauna on the road to extinction, a phenomenon poorly understood by scientists.
 Some suggest that the animals may have died as climate change altered the species and abundance of the plant community, making it impossible for the large herbivores and, hence, the carnivores to sustain themselves.
 Others think the large animals became extinct largely due to predation by the Paleo Indians.
 Others have proposed that the animals died because of a virulent and widespread disease that infected various species.
 Still others think the animals died in a perfect storm of environmental change, human predation and disease.
 The cause of the mass extinction remains a mystery.

 Whatever happened, during the few thousand years that led to the end of the last Ice Age, "33 genera disappeared from North America," said Harris.
 By contrast, during the preceding three million years, only "20 genera of large mammals are known to have become extinct."